NJ Roof Replacement Grants 2026: 11 Programs You Can Apply For Today

 LIHEAP primarily helps with utility bills, but NJ's implementation includes a weatherization component that can fund home energy improvements.
 In cases where a failing roof directly impacts home energy efficiency, LIHEAP-funded weatherization work may address roofing issues.
 Contact the NJ Department of Community Affairs for current program details and eligibility.

-The NJ DCA administers several housing rehabilitation programs that vary by municipality and funding cycle:
+The NJ DCA also administers several other housing rehabilitation programs:

 - Neighborhood Preservation Program for targeted revitalization areas